MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-gametest/Test.md

 > This function can't be called in read-only mode.

 > [!WARNING]
-> Will throw an error if a lever is not present at the specified position.
+> This function can throw errors.
 >
 > Throws [*GameTestError*](GameTestError.md)